nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Encoding and Decoding of Embedded Data

 The following code demonstrates how to encode and decode bytes to `base64` for transfer over an ASCII medium.
 Python's built-in [`base64`](https://docs.python.org/3/library/base64.html#base64.b64encode) module provides the `b64decode` and `b64encode` methods to make this task simple.
+Additionally, JSON is serialized with Unicode, not ASCII, requires the proper handling of non-ASCII characters when encoding and decoding data.

 ```python
 import base64

 # Encode the content of a file to a Base64 string
 with open("path/to/your/file", 'rb') as file: